It is interesting … in the wake of Equifax and other recent news, The Atlantic has published several articles about software:

 An interesting side effect of these articles being in The Atlantic is that people who wouldn’t usually ask about these things are asking.
 I’ve heard about each of these articles from numerous people at clients and partners.
 I suppose that is a benefit of having the discussion – provided people have the attention span to continue the discussion.

-The “Saving the World From Code” article also included a general quote which I think probably should have been attributed to Marc Andreesen in the Wall St. Journal in 2011:
+The “Saving the World From Code” article also included a general quote which I think probably should have been attributed to Marc Andreesen in the Wall Street Journal in 2011:

 It’s been said that software is “eating the world.”